Universal Credit Migration

 If you're facing difficulties, please don’t hesitate to contact us.
 We’re here to help.
 Call us on 0300 303 9848 or email rentfirst@wvht.co.uk

-Below is our latest rent support leaflet which was sent with your rent increase letter.
+Below is our latest rent support leaflet which was sent with your rent increase letter on the 23rd February 2026.

 For further information and help, please contact our team by calling 0300 303 9848 or email rentfirst@wvht.co.uk